 As large outliers at the top of the distribution might be driving the results, we further estimate the same equation censoring the taxable incomes of the top of the treatment group (models 3 and 4 in Table 5).
 Specifically, we censor taxable incomes at the 99.99th percentile for each year.
-Capping taxable incomes at the top makes a large difference: the income-weighted elasticity drops from 2.2 to 1.2.
-This suggests that the very high elasticity found in the basic specification is driven by a few large observations.
+Capping taxable incomes at the top makes a large difference: the income-weighted elasticity is halved, dropping it to approximately 0.5.
+This suggests that the very high elasticity found in the basic specification with weights is driven by a few large observations.